tiffanie-Healy/food-delivery-app-for-restaurants-using-mern-stack/README.md

 ## :book: Documentation <a id="heading-8"></a>

-Find the link for the complete documentation of the food delivery app for restaurants [here](https://enatega.com/multivendor-documentation/).
+Find the link for the complete documentation of the Food Delivery App for Restaurants [here](https://enatega.com/multivendor-documentation/).

 ## :tv: Demo Videos: <a id="heading-14"></a>